D-Kay6/Infuse-TS/README.md

 ## Usage
 There are two main ways you can use Infuse-TS: with or without decorators.
+Decorators use the static `default` property of the `Container` class to register dependencies.
+You can override the default container by setting the `default` property to a new instance of the container.
+Without decorators, you can either use the aforementioned `default` property or create a new instance of the `Container` class.
+New instances do not share registrations with the default container.

 ### With Decorators
 You can use decorators to register dependencies in a more concise way.